Raathigesh/dazzle/docs/ImplementingACustomFrame.md

 <Dashboard /* Other props goes here*/ frame={CustomFrame}  />
 ```

 Yep!
 That's all!
-Now all the widgets will be using your fancy frame.
+Now all the widgets will use your fancy frame.